Plugily-Projects/Village_Defense/README.md

 ### 👾 Join our discord to be up to date with updates and developement beta builds!
 https://discord.gg/UXzUdTP

-**Project is using HikariCP library**: https://github.com/brettwooldridge/HikariCP
+**Project is using BoneCP library**: https://github.com/wwadge/bonecp

 <img align="right" src="https://i.imgur.com/Wbu54gv.png">